MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 - Canon 90D (camera)
 - Canon EOS 100D (camera)

-Here we made the distinction of camera's on phones, or dedicated camera's.
+Here we made the distinction between smartphone cameras and dedicated cameras.
 This is because we wondered if the generalisation would be better for comparable sensors.
 The specifications of each camera are given in the table below:

 | Device				| Sensor Brand | Bit depth | Bayer filter  | Dimensions  |
 |-----------------------|--------------|-----------|---------------|-------------|